 - You must meet the general admission requirements that pertain to all master's degree candidates.

-- Your prior education must include (1) a bachelor’s degree in chemical engineering, or a closely related technical discipline; (2) mathematics through integral calculus and differential equations; and (3) coursework in physical chemistry and thermodynamics.
-(Non-chemical engineering majors must complete additional undergraduate courses from either the full-time program (540.xxx) or a peer institution.)
+- Your prior education must include the following prerequisites: (1) a bachelor’s degree in chemical engineering, or a closely related technical or scientific discipline; (2) mathematics through integral calculus and differential equations; and (3) coursework in physical chemistry and thermodynamics.

-- When reviewing an application, the candidate's academic and professional background will be considered.
+- When reviewing an application, your academic and professional background will be considered.

 - If you are an international student, you may have additional admission requirements.